dyy401453043/g4/README.md

 ## acknowledgement
-We use the paper《Leveraging passage retrieval with generative models for open domain question answering》as our code base.
+We use the paper《Leveraging passage retrieval with generative models for open domain question answering》by G Izacard, E Grave, etc. as our code base.

 Our solution is a three-stage method.
 (1) Retrieval (2) Reader (3) Generator.
 More details can be seen in our workshop paper 《G4: Grounding-guided Goal-oriented Dialogues Generation with Multiple Documents》